 Other clinical features of Lyme disease are meningitis or neurologic disease in the form of nerve palsy such as Bell’s, and cardiac involvement, particularly conduction defect.

 Fifty percent of untreated persons experience intermittent episodes of monarthritis or oligoarthritis involving the knee and/or other large joints.
-The symptoms wax and wane without treatment over months, and each year 10 to 20 percent of patients report loss of joint symptoms.
+The symptoms wax and wane without treatment over months, and each year 10 to 20 percent of patients report a loss of joint symptoms.

 Twenty percent of untreated persons develop a pattern of waxing and waning arthralgias.
 Ten percent of patients develop chronic inflammatory synovitis resulting in erosive lesions and destruction of the joint.